ccb60/OA_Calculations/Sensitivity_tests.md

 > Washington, DC, EPA/600/R-17/483, 2018.

-Several references, however, suggest that for situations with substantial differences in pCO<sub>2</sub>, the potentiometric approach using a glass electrode can provide adequate precision.
+Several references, however, suggest that for situations with substantial differences in pCO<sub>2</sub>, such as estuarine environmetns, the potentiometric approach using a glass electrode can provide adequate precision.

 We want to explore the impact of apparently small changes in pH observations, and by extension, other field measurements as collected by